The permanent exhibition Old Masters

 The original entrance to the Schwarzenberg Palace from Hradčanské Square via the courtyard is restored.
 Three rooms on the ground floor are reserved for occasional exhibitions of artefacts from the National Gallery’s collections and two will serve for the Graphic Cabinets.

-Creator and Curator: Marius Winzeler
+Author and Curator: Marius Winzeler

 Collaborators: Tomáš Hladík, Martina Jandlová Sošková, Olga Kotková, Lucie